 d.
 Consume an abundance of healthy fats such as olive oil, coconut oil, avocado and clarified butter.

 2. Nutritional supplements with herbs that have antifungal properties can be very effective.
-One of the products I have found most effective is called Yeast Support.
+One of the products I have found most effective is called Yeast Defeat.
 Sometimes antifungal medications are needed.

 3. Take Probiotics for digestive and immune support.
 I’ve used many different brands over the years with thousands of patients.
 I finally found one that has provided the best results, which is called ProbioSupreme.